jmacgregor-accenture/event-driven-checkout-system/README.md

 Purchases not fitting the description of the special are sold at the per-unit price unless a markdown price has also been advertised.

 ## Requirements
-* Use the dictionaries provided in the "data" folder.
 * Items and weights will be relayed from the checkout hardware via events.
   * You should not worry about implementation of the IScannerSystem, a combination scanner and scale
   * A limited interface has been provided by the hardware team to allow you to test drive your application